devanshm96/EmployeeManagementSystem/README.md

 ## Deployment

 This project has been hosted at https://greymatter.pythonanywhere.com/

-You can access the Django Admin Page at https://greymatter.pythonanywhere.com/admin/ Use Credentials: admin, admin to log-in
+You can access the Django Admin Page at https://greymatter.pythonanywhere.com/admin/ Use Credentials: admin, admin to log-in and you can directly perform CRUD Operations on Employees and Departments models.

 ## Features